A class of functional identities associated to curves over finite fields: An identity involving special functions and zeta functions a la Anderson

-In this section, we prove the generalization of \cite[Thm.
+In this last section, we prove the generalization of \cite[Thm.
 7.3]{Green} in the form of Theorem \ref{xi equation}.
-We define a "Dedekind-like" zeta function $\xi_{\bar{I}}$ relative to a class $\bar{I}\in Cl(A)$, and then relate it to the Pellarin zeta function $\zeta_A$.
+We define a zeta function ``\`a la Anderson" $\xi_\phi$ relative to a Drinfeld module $\phi$ of rank 1, and then relate it to a pseudocanonical special function.